leonhumbert/exoplanets/README.md

 ### Preprocessing

-* Performed claening and feature selection.
+* Performed cleaning and feature selection.
 * Used `MinMaxScaler` to scale the numerical data.
 * Separated the data into training and testing data.